No Charge Unless We Win: 855-913-1134

 Ver en Español

-California consumer rights around product warranties are protected by laws like the Song-Beverly Consumer Warranty Act and the Magnuson-Moss Warranty Act, which ensure clear warranty terms, implied warranties of merchantability, and remedies for defective products.
+California consumer rights around product warranties are safeguarded by laws like the Song-Beverly Consumer Warranty Act and the Magnuson-Moss Warranty Act, which require companies to provide clear warranty terms, ensure products meet basic quality standards, and give consumers the right to repairs, replacements, or refunds for defective items.

 Violations of Consumer Product Warranties Come in Many Forms